Overv/VulkanTutorial/03_Drawing_a_triangle/03_Drawing/02_Rendering_and_presentation.md

 writing colors to the image until it's available, so we're specifying the stage of the graphics pipeline that writes to the color attachment.
-That means that theoretically the implementation can already start executing our vertex shader and such while the image is not available yet.
+That means that theoretically the implementation can already start executing our vertex shader and such while the image is not yet available.
 Each entry in the `waitStages` array corresponds to the semaphore with the same index in `pWaitSemaphores`.

 ```c++